 Mukesh Ambani, Asia’s wealthiest man, joins club of world’s 10 richest

-Ambani, who owns 42% of Reliance, has benefited from a flurry of investment into the company’s digital unit, Jio Platforms Ltd., that Reliance said has made it net-debt free ahead of a March 2021 target.business Updated: Jun 21, 2020 05:02 IST
+Mukesh Ambani, who owns 42% of Reliance, has benefited from a flurry of investment into the company’s digital unit, Jio Platforms Ltd., that Reliance said has made it net-debt free ahead of a March 2021 target.business Updated: Jun 22, 2020 09:43 IST

 Asia’s richest man has entered a new league of wealth.